littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Hive Mind Civics:

-Planetmind Creativity (Hive Mind) - Every planet in the Hive Mind's comprehension has its own semi-autonomous intellect to carry out its designs. (-10% pop housing and amenities use, allows building Planetary Synapses that improve amenities production, compound deviancy, and add Planetmind Overseer jobs.
+Planetmind Creativity (Hive Mind) - Every planet in the Hive Mind's comprehension has its own semi-autonomous intellect to carry out its designs. (-15% pop housing use, allows building Planetary Synapses that improve amenities production, compound deviancy, and add Planetmind Overseer jobs.
 Planetmind Overseers produce small amounts of influence and increase empire admin cap, but reduce planet stability and increase deviancy.)

 Caste Quickening (Hive Mind) - The Hive Mind takes special care to cultivate the talents of its drones and creatively redesigns them for its purposes. (+10% leader experience gain, -7.5% genetic modification cost)